emmanuelechefu/8dev-game/README.md

 ## Denis

 It took 3 hours to add an animation that was already in the files.
 Furthermore why are we gatekeeping documentation </3.

+## Cavio

+id rather play this than gta 6 on ola's soul